-Campus Police will issue citations to cars that do not display the appropriate parking permits if the cars are parked in spaces designated for handicapped, disabled students, Wellness Center, staff or visitors-this applies to all College parking lots at all times.
+The Police Department will issue citations to cars that do not display the appropriate parking permits if the cars are parked in spaces designated for handicapped, disabled students, Wellness Center, staff or visitors-this applies to all College parking lots at all times.

 Vehicles receiving Palomar College citations have the same legal status as parking citations issued by any other law enforcement agency in California.
 C.V.C.
-(California Vehicle Code) and parking permit violations are enforced 24 hours a day/7 days a week with the exception of the first two weeks of each semester and during intersession classes.
+(California Vehicle Code) and parking permit violations are enforced 24 hours a day/7 days a week.
 Citations may be satisfied by paying the fine (bail) within 21 days at the San Marcos campus Cashier's Office.
 Bail will also be accepted by check or money order via U.S. mail (the citation must accompany the bail deposit).
-Credit card payments may also be made at PayMyCite.com.After 21 calendar days, unpaid citations become delinquent and a late fee equal to the amount of the fine will be due.All registered owners are responsible for the citations issued to their vehicle.
+Credit card payments may also be made at PayMyCite.com once the citation has been forwarded to the processing center.
+After 21 calendar days, unpaid citations become delinquent and a late fee equal to the amount of the fine may be assessed.All registered owners are responsible for the citations issued to their vehicle.

 Palomar College Police Officers are not authorized to dismiss citations.
 A formal "Appeals Process" is in place.
-If you wish to appeal a citation, the forms are available on line at the Police/Parking web page at www.palomar. edu or at the Police Department.
-The violator shall request the appeal in a timely manner, within 21 calendar days of the date of issuance.
+If you wish to appeal a citation, the forms are available on line at the Police/Parking web page at www.palomar.edu or at the Police Department.
+The violator shall request the appeal within 21 calendar days of the date of issuance.

 Administrative Dismissal of one violation per calendar year may be granted for a "failure to display a valid parking permit" violation.
 You must show proof of purchase prior to issuance (date and time) of the citation.
-This request will be reviewed by PCPD and may be granted at that time.
+This request will be reviewed by Police Department staff and may be granted at that time.
 Administrative Dismissals apply equally to all students, faculty and staff members of the Palomar Community College District, and it applies to permit violations only.